Teardrop Peperomia orba Plant Care, Common Issues and Remedies

 Too little light: Move the plant to a brighter spot or consider investing in grow lights.

-Overwatering: Do not water on a schedule.
-Water when the top 2-3 inches of soil feel dry.
+Inconsistent watering: Do not water on a schedule; water when the top 2-3 inches of soil feel dry.

 Drooping leaves

-Drooping leaves in Teardrop Peperomia Plant are caused by cultural faults like hot direct sunlight, underwatering, overwatering, extreme temperatures, poor feeding, pests and diseases among others.
+Drooping leaves on Teardrop Peperomia Plant are caused by hot direct sunlight, inconsistent watering, soggy soil, extreme temperatures, nutrients deficiency, salts buildup, pests, diseases among others.

 Plant dying